BLSQ/dhis2-taskr/doc/user-manual.md

 There's no link between `/api/dataElements` api and the programs.
 The `/api/programs` only return used data elements.
 So here we need to combine the 2 calls to find unreferenced data elements.

+Since the api call is done via javascript, we can easily combine, merge, filter the results at our will.

 ## 4. Data can come in/out in various format